Pope Lucius III

-Pope Lucius III (c.
-1100 – 25 November 1185), born Ubaldo Allucingoli, reigned as head of the Catholic Church and ruler of the Papal States from 1 September 1181 to his death in 1185.
-Born to an aristocratic family in Lucca, prior to being elected pope, he had a long career as a papal diplomat.
-His papacy was marked by conflicts with Holy Roman Emperor Frederick I, his exile from Rome, and the initial preparations for the Third Crusade.
+Pope Lucius III (born Ubaldo Allucingoli; 110025 November 1185) was head of the Catholic Church and sovereign of the Papal States from 1181 until his death in 1185.
+Born in the Holy Roman Empire to an aristocratic family, he emerged as an experienced papal diplomat.
+His papacy was marked by conflict with the Holy Roman Emperor Frederick I (Frederick Barbarossa), culminating in his exile from Rome, and initial preparations for the Third Crusade.

 Born in Lucca, Ubaldo Allucingoli rose to prominence within the Catholic Church, eventually becoming Pope Lucius III.
 He was appointed cardinal by Pope Innocent II and served as papal legate in France, Sicily, and other regions.
 He was involved in negotiating the Treaty of Venice in 1177, and was elected pope in 1181.

 During his papacy, Lucius III faced disputes with the Holy Roman Emperor Frederick I over the territories of the late Countess Matilda of Tuscany.
 He also held a synod in 1184 that condemned various heretical groups.
 In 1185, preparations began for the Third Crusade, but Lucius III died in Verona before they were completed.

 Early career

 A native of the city of Lucca, he was born c.
 1100 (perhaps 1097) as Ubaldo, son of aristocrat Orlando Allucingoli.

 He had close ties to the Cistercians, but it seems that he never joined the order.
 Pope Innocent II named him cardinal in December 1138, initially as cardinal-deacon of San Adriano, then (in May 1141) as cardinal-priest of Santa Prassede and sent him as legate to France.
-Under Pope Eugene III he served as legate to Sicily, and in January 1159 Pope Adrian IV promoted him to Cardinal Bishop of Ostia and Velletri.
+Under Pope Eugene III, he served as legate to Sicily, and in January 1159, Pope Adrian IV promoted him to Cardinal Bishop of Ostia and Velletri.
 As dean of the Sacred College of Cardinals, he was one of the most influential cardinals under his predecessor Pope Alexander III, whom he had consecrated bishop in 1159.

-In 1177 Allucingoli took part in the negotiation of the Treaty of Venice where an agreement was reached between Alexander III and Emperor Frederick I who had been excommunicated for his support of the successive antipopes Victor IV, Paschal III and Callixtus III.
+In 1177, Allucingoli took part in the negotiation of the Treaty of Venice where an agreement was reached between Alexander III and Emperor Frederick I who had been excommunicated for his support of the successive antipopes Victor IV, Paschal III and Callixtus III.
 Allucingoli then served as a member of the court of arbitration regarding the Terre Matildiche, (lands formerly held by the late Countess Matilda of Tuscany to which the Church and the Emperor both laid claim), but which reached no definite conclusion.